 In 612 BCE, Medes and resurgent Chaldeans-Babylonians destroyed the Assyrian capital at Nineveh.
 The clay tablet content of the Sargonid imperial library was fired into ceramic when it burned down.
-A torrent of mud sealed the collection uncovered only recently.
+A torrent of mud sealed the collection, which was uncovered only recently.

 Babylon destroyed the Holy Temple of the Jews; it razed Jerusalem (#4) and deported its people in 586 BCE.
-They were released from captivity and allowed to go home by Cyrus the Great of Persia.
+Cyrus the Great of Persia released them from captivity and allowed them to go home.
 He was one of the few “Greats” who actually deserves that appellation due to his genial benevolence after military conquest – even though he wound up dying stupidly during a dead-end military brawl with yet another peripheral tribe.

 After Roman conquest (#5), the whole “Promised Land” remained under alien control for the next twenty-seven centuries.
 Today, its Palestinian and Israeli inhabitants are hopelessly Balkanized, at least until they wake up to the idea that their country could become another Switzerland: twice as peaceful, ten times more prosperous and to a great extent holier.

 Nebuchadnezzar destroyed Tyre in 574 BCE.
 Babylon burned down in 538 BCE, with much loss of life.